 The agency's 2001 decision to reintroduce a rigid-barrier crash test for unbelted occupants was controversial.
 Automakers contended the unbelted test would prompt a return to overly aggressive airbags.
 The Institute initially objected to reinstating the unbelted barrier test, while other safety groups favored it (see "Advanced airbags are focus of new NHTSA rulemaking," Oct.
 9, 1998, and "30 mph unbelted crash test shouldn't be reinstated for airbags," Feb.
 6, 1999).

 The maximum test speed sparked debate, too.
 NHTSA at first proposed 30 mph but settled on 25 mph in the final rule, a change the Institute supported (see "Unbelted crash test speed is subject to legal challenge," March 15, 2003).
 Some safety groups, however, feared 25 mph would provide inadequate protection for large occupants, particularly unbelted men.
-Public Citizen and the Center for Auto Safety sued NHTSA, but a federal appeals court upheld the agency (see "Two court decisions both serve safety," Aug.
+Public Citizen and the Center for Auto Safety sued NHTSA, but a federal appeals court upheld the agency (see "Court upholds NHTSA's decision to test at 25 mph with unbelted dummies," Aug.
 1, 2004).

 "Automakers may have had a point," Lund concedes.
 "Airbags may be too aggressive because of the rigid-barrier test requirements for unbelted dummies.
 It's also possible that advanced deployment algorithms result in some airbags not deploying at all when they would be beneficial.
 NHTSA needs to look at our study and try to understand if the new standard missed the mark on striking a balance between protection for both belted and unbelted occupants.
 In particular, belted drivers aren't reaping the benefits we expected."